josemorista/nodejs-dynamo-serverless/README.md

 ### SQS setup:

 Requires an ElasticMQ queue running on your machine.
-In this project we used the public elasticMQ image from dockerhub:
+In this project we used the public image from Dockerhub:

 <a href="https://hub.docker.com/r/softwaremill/elasticmq">ElasticMQ instructions.</a>